USB accessories

 Works with USB 3.0 Type-A ports and is backward compatible with USB 2.0. |

-The Flash Drive is capable of high input/output operations per second (IOPS) for fast access to small files.
+The Raspberry Pi Flash Drive provides high input/output operations per second (IOPS) for fast access to small files.
 It also offers responsive performance for computing tasks such as booting operating systems and running applications.
-The following table summarises the key performance features of the Raspberry Pi Flash Drive based on whether you choose the 128 GB or the 256 GB storage capacity option.
+The following table summarises the key performance features of the Raspberry Pi Flash Drive for each storage capacity (128 GB or 256 GB).

 | Performance feature | 128 GB | 256 GB |